raypeng/DGBDT/index.md

 We used OpenMP to parallelize these two areas across features.
 Since building histograms and constructing child histograms requires scanning over the distributions of every histogram bin of every feature, this leads to a roughly balanced workload.
-The speedup graphs are shown below.
+The speedup graphs are shown below (experiments on GHC).

 ![OpenMP](assets/runtime-openmp.png)